CBIIT/bento-docs/source/configuration/global-ui-elements.md

 ```

 ### Configuring the Footer Subsections
 A Footer subsection may be defined as a column of anchor links along with a column header.
 These are optional components; if no footer subsections are specified, none will be displayed.
 Bento allows a maximum of *3* footer subsections to be displayed.
-If you specify more than 3 footer subsections, **Bento will display the first three without any error or warning messages**.
+If more than 3 footer subsections are provided, **Bento will display the first three without any error or warning messages**.
 <br> Each Footer Subsection has several components: Header, Links, Link Text, Link Types, Link Icons.
 Given below are instructions on how to configure each of these components.

 1. Open `$(src)/packages/bento-frontend/src/bento/footer.js`.
 2. Each Footer Subsection is configured by one element in the `links_sections` list.
 3. Set the field `title` to the Footer Subsection Title.
 4. Footer subsection links provide an entry point to both internal and external pages.
 Bento allows a maximum of **4** links per Footer Subsection.
 Footer subsection links can be specified with the `items` dictionary of a `link_sections` list element.
-If you specify more than 4 links, **Bento will display only the first 4 links without any warning or error message.**
+If more than 4 links are specified, **Bento will display only the first 4 links without any warning or error message.**
-  * Set the field `text` to the display text for your link.
+  * Set the field `text` to the display text for the link.
-  * Set the field `link` to the link of your choice.
+  * Set the field `link` to the desired link address.
 Valid links (a) an internal link to a Bento page (b) an external link (c) a valid email address.
   * A Footer Subsection Link can also be displayed as an icon.
 For example, you can embed the icon and link of a social media platform in your Footer Subsection.
-5. Here is an example of a Footer Subsection with four types Footer Subsection links:
+1. Here is an example of a Footer Subsection with four types Footer Subsection links:
 ```javascript
 export default {
   ...